 Davis Polk’s Betty Moy Huber and Paula H. Simpkins report findings from the 2019 U.S. Spencer Stuart Board Index that S&P 500 companies are accelerating the addition of women and minority directors.
 Spencer Stuart Shows How Boards Are Transforming.

-NEW: Soundboard Governance discusses use of remote, virtual platforms to conduct stockholder meetings following recent increases in use in Key Takeaways and Best Practices from Virtual Shareholders Meetings in 2020.
+Soundboard Governance discusses use of remote, virtual platforms to conduct stockholder meetings following recent increases in use in Key Takeaways and Best Practices from Virtual Shareholders Meetings in 2020.

 Vorys discusses the use of virtual board meetings, their management, and how mitigate additional risks they pose in Virtual board meetings and risk mitigation during Covid-19.

 Broadridge provides statistics on virtual stockholder meetings it hosted between January 1 and May 22, 2020, representing a more than 6X increase over the same period in 2019, at Broadridge Virtual Shareholder Meetings (“VSMs”): Preliminary Statistics.

 Wachtell discusses increases in the use of virtual annual meetings during the coronavirus meeting, and the first virtual meeting used in a proxy contest in Lessons From the Future – The First Contested Virtual Annual Meeting.